nicusX/k8s-terraform-ansible-sample/README.md

 (if you are setting up the environment using `TF_VAR_*` env variable, you may omit `-var-file=environment.tfvars`)

-Terraform outputs the DNS name to access Kubernetes API and Workers public IP. e.g.
+Terraform outputs the public DNS name to access Kubernetes API and Workers public IP. e.g.
 ```
 Apply complete!
 Resources: 12 added, 2 changed, 0 destroyed.